quicwg/wg-materials/interim-17-10/minutes.md

 Jana: This is the other model.

 ekr: How the transport behaves different in the existing scenario.
-Imagine we didn't have the functinoality we'd still have two of 'em so we're just adding an error or it's discarded.
+Imagine we didn't have the functionality we'd still have two of 'em so we're just adding an error or it's discarded.

 Christian: At the transport layer it's ambiguous whether it's new data or a retransmit.